Skip to Content

 Bario is the main settlement for the indigenous Kelabit tribe.
 However, we wondered about the future of the Kelabit people here, with only around one thousand remaining in Bario.
 Most of the younger generation has left for the city, leaving behind only children and the elderly.
 We wondered if we would still be able to meet anyone with extended earlobes if we revisited Bario when the current generation of elderly is no longer around.

 In another family living in the same longhouse, we saw a middle-aged man with a young lady, likely her daughter, looking out the window while enjoying tea.
-This surreal scene exemplified the close relationships between Kelapit families, which is hard to find in big cities like Kuala Lumpur.
+This surreal scene exemplified the close relationships between Kelabit families, which is hard to find in big cities like Kuala Lumpur.

 Kamung Arur Dalan